pulipatiharshini/Digital-Electronics-Internship/README.md

 # MULTIPLEXERS

+A multiplexer is a combinational logic circuit that selects one of many input signals and forwards the selected input to a single output line.

+It acts like a digitally controlled switch.A multiplexer, sometimes simply referred to as “mux”, is a device that selects between a number of input signals.
+In its simplest form, it will have two signal inputs, one input control, and one output.
+An everyday example of a multiplexer is the source selection control on a home stereo unit.

+Applications of Multiplexers:

+Data Routing – Used to route data from multiple sources to a single destination

+Communication Systems – Send multiple signals over a single line

+Arithmetic Logic Units (ALUs) – Select between different operations

+Function Generators – Implement any logic function using a MUX

+Digital Systems – As control units in CPUs, memory addressing, etc.

 **1. 2x1 Multiplexers**

 A 2-to-1 multiplexer (2:1 MUX) is a simple digital switch that selects one of two input signals and forwards the selected input to a single output line.
 It’s commonly used in digital circuits to control the flow of data based on a control signal.